spacetelescope/jwst/docs/jwst/cube_build/main.rst

 volume is determined from the combination of the along-slice pixel size and the IFU slice width, both of which will be rotated at some angle with respect to the output voxel grid of the final data cube.
 The spectral extent of each detector pixel volume is determined by the wavelength range across the pixel in the dimension most closely matched to the dispersion axis (i.e., neglecting small tilts of the dispersion direction with respect to the detector pixel grid).
+For more details on this method, see 'A 3D Drizzle Algorithm for JWST and Practical Application to the MIRI Medium Resolution Spectrometer', David D. Law et al. 2023 AJ 166 45 (https://iopscience.iop.org/article/10.3847/1538-3881/acdddc).

 Shepard's method of weighting
 ##############################